cjacker/opensource-toolchain-fpga/README.md

 * The format of physical constraints 'CST' file is different.
 * you need supply the device family and model according to your device to setup the parameters of nextpnr-gowin and gowin_pack.

-## Usage demo of VHDL for Tang nano 9K
+## Usage demo of VHDL for iCESugar nano

 All above blink examples are Verilog codes, Here is a VHDL blink example for iCE40-LP1K (iCESugar nano dev board).